glocalcoop/icarus-theme/README.md

 Icarus includes support for Infinite Scroll in Jetpack.

 == Changelog ==

+= 1.0.2 - July 19, 2015 =
+* [Enhancement #1489] - Further homepage layout modification
+   * Moved home featured image into `front-page.php` template
+   * Updated homepage styles to account for more layout options.
+   * Note: widgets with class full-width will span width of content area rather than display as 2 columns

 = 1.0.1 - July 18, 2015 =
 * [Enhancement #1489] - Modified homepage layout